8Kaiser/GoodNumbers/README.md

 ## Deployment

-### CREDENCIALES NECESARIAS PARA EL DEPLOYMENT
+### CREDENTIALS REQUIRED FOR DEPLOYMENT

-Para poder Deployear GoodNumbers necesitas contar con las siguientes API KEYS:
+To deploy GoodNumbers, you need to have the following API KEYS:

 	Alchemy API KEY
 	Arbiscan API KEY
 	Etherscan API KEY

-### INSTALACION DE DEPENDENCIAS
+### DEPENDENCY INSTALLATION

-Adicionalmente vas a requerir contar con las siguientes dependencias:
+Additionally, you will need to have the following dependencies:

 	NPM
 	NPX